Mehmet Özal

 Mehmet Özal (born 31 October 1978 in Ankara, Turkey) is a Turkish wrestler in Greco-Roman style.
-He is member of the İstanbul Büyükşehir Belediyesi S.K.
+He is a member of the İstanbul Büyükşehir Belediyesi S.K.

 He competed in the men's Greco-Roman 96 kg at the 2004 Summer Olympics and won the bronze medal.

-At the World Championships he has won a bronze and a gold medal, in 2001 and 2002 respectively.
+At the World Championships he has won a bronze and a gold medal, in 2001 and 2002, respectively.
 He also won a bronze medal at the 2005 Mediterranean Games.